What should I expect in a Bikram Yoga class?

 - Eat a sensible meal 3 to 4 hours before class, drink lots of water all day, and come to class on an empty stomach.

-- If you have special considerations, please tell the teacher before class, but have an open mind to try the Bikram way.
+- If you have special considerations, please tell the teacher before class.

 What to bring: